StreetVoice/HysteriaPlayer/README.md

 ---------------
 In [part 0](http://imnotyourson.com/streaming-remote-audio-on-ios-with-hysteriaplayer-tutorial-0/), what we want? why HysteriaPlayer?

-In [part 1](http://imnotyourson.com/streaming-remote-audio-on-ios-with-hysteriaplayer-tutorial-1/), demonstrating how to play remote audios with HysteriaPlayer.
+In [part 1](http://imnotyourson.com/streaming-remote-audio-on-ios-with-hysteriaplayer-tutorial-1/), demonstrating how to play remote audios with HysteriaPlayer. (version 2.0.0, a little bit outdated. [version 2.1.0 modified some APIs](https://github.com/StreetVoice/HysteriaPlayer/releases/tag/2.1.0))

 In [part 2](http://imnotyourson.com/streaming-remote-audio-on-ios-with-hysteriaplayer-tutorial-2/), making a simple player user interface.